 Competency-based training (CBT) is the most potent form of employee training.
 You’ll find out how as you proceed through this post.

-The success of employee training programs depends on thoughtful planning, the type of modules you use, and how you use them.
+The success of online employee training programs depends on thoughtful planning, the type of modules you use, and how you use them.
 It’s also about giving well-defined routes and directions to learning based on learners’ needs.

 If you’ve been using a generic training approach, we understand that it can sometimes become difficult to judge what, how, and when participants are learning.